phax97/track-editor-fixes/README.md

-# track-editor-fixes
+some fixes for the old STK track editor (v0.0.4)

-some fixes for the old STK track editor
+documentation: